AI Trail Analysis

 Nearby amenities⌄

-- AMC Madison Spring Hut (seasonal, offers food/shelter for a fee)
+- Madison Spring Hut (seasonal, offers food, lodging, water)